cindyhansel/belly-button-challenge/README.md

 Use otu_labels for the text values.

+#### Display Sample Metadata

 Display the sample metadata, i.e., an individual's demographic information.

 Display each key-value pair from the metadata JSON object somewhere on the page.

+#### Update Dashboard upon Dropdown Selection

 Update all the plots when a new sample is selected.
 Additionally, you are welcome to create any layout that you would like for your dashboard.

-An example dashboard is shown as follows:
+#### Deploy to Git Page

 Deploy your app to a free static page hosting service, such as GitHub Pages.
 Submit the links to your deployment and your GitHub repo.
 Ensure that your repository has regular commits and a thorough README.md file